Freakin' Funky Fuzzballs

-Freakin' Funky Fuzzballs is a top-down puzzle video game written by Ian Currie and Robert Koller for DOS and published by Sir-Tech Software.
-In it, a fuzzball must navigate several maps and avoid the "enemy."
+Freakin' Funky Fuzzballs is a puzzle video game designed by Ian Currie and Robert Koller for MS-DOS and published in 1990 by Sir-Tech Software.
+Viewed from a top-down perspective, a fuzzball must navigate fifteen levels across five worlds.

 Gameplay

 There are two different kinds of worlds, fall-out maps and static maps.
 In fall-out maps, tiles change colors when stepped on and disappear when they turn blue.
 In static maps, the tiles change from dark to light pink.

 In each case, the objective of each level is to find the proper number of keys or keycards to open the exit to the next level.
 The keys are buried under tiles and can only be revealed by stepping on the tiles.